Citrinate/FreePackages/README.md

 ### Using multiple package filters

 You can define as many filters as you'd like, and packages that pass any one of your filters will be added to your account.
-For example, with the three filters below we can allow for any of:
+For example, with the four filters below we can allow for any of:

   - Free games with Steam Trading Cards, but without nudity
   - Free games or playtests which have English or French language support, and Puzzle or Programming tags
   - Free DLC for games you own
+  - Games which are free for a limited time only

 ```json
 "FreePackagesFilters": [{